Meet Your Major

 - Motivation and bias in a variety of contexts.

-You may also choose to participate in our internship opportunities in trauma-focused interventions in youth and adult populations.
+100% of psychology majors participate in at least one internship, co-op, fieldwork or practicum, featuring opportunities in trauma-focused interventions in youth and adult populations.

 Upon successful completion of our program, you’ll be well-equipped to pursue graduate study or a career in psychology and related disciplines.
 Positions may include business manager, counselor, human resources director, psychologist, rehabilitation specialist and marketing manager.